Vietnam Veteran Steve Kroft Hosts a Memorial Day Weekend CBS Radio News Special Exploring PTS Among Veterans

 L to R: Capt.
 Shannon Meehan, U.S. Army (Ret.), Colonel David W. Sutherland, U.S. Army (Ret.), 60 MINUTES Correspondent Steve Kroft, Charles W. Hoge, MD, Colonel, U.S. Army (Ret.), Steve Robinson, SFC E-7, U.S. Army (Ret.)

-CBS News and 60 MINUTES Correspondent Steve Kroft will host "Combat Stress: Finding the Way Home," a special radio hour exploring the impact of post-traumatic stress on our nation's veterans.
-The hour, a partnership between CBS News and CBS Cares – the award-winning public service campaign of the CBS Corporation -- will be produced by CBS Radio News and made available to its 550 affiliates to be broadcast over the Memorial Day Weekend.
+In June 2013 CBS News and 60 MINUTES Correspondent Steve Kroft hosted "Combat Stress: Finding the Way Home," a special radio hour exploring the impact of post-traumatic stress on our nation's veterans.
+The hour, a partnership between CBS News and CBS Cares – the award-winning public service campaign of the CBS Corporation -- was produced by CBS Radio News and made available to its 550 affiliates to be broadcast over the Memorial Day Weekend.

 Kroft anchors and speaks with veterans and top experts for "Combat Stress: Finding the Way Home."
 Consisting of six eight-minute, standalone segments, listeners will hear personal stories from veterans and their families, discussion of treatment options, and stories of encouragement for those suffering with combat stress.
 Each ends by giving listeners the Web and phone contacts providing help for PTSD.
 Click here to read more and listen to the segments. http://www.cbsnews.com/8301-201_162-57585903/post-traumatic-stress-disorders-effect-on-u.s-veterans-explored-on-cbs-radio-news/